-While the word does have other meanings (for example, "a lengthy discourse"), in specifically masonry terminology, the definition of "screed" is a straight board used to even off the surface of sand or freshly poured concrete.
+While the word does have other meanings (for example, "a lengthy discourse"), in masonry terminology, the definition of "screed" is a straight board used to even off the surface of freshly poured concrete.
 In fact, it is also sometimes referred to by the name of "screed board."

 Whereas a screed board is used to move masses of concrete or sand around on a project, a "float" is a more refined tool.
 It does the finishing work.
 In order to get a really flat surface, at the end of the job, you need to use a float or bull float on your concrete.

 How You Use a Screed to Level Concrete

 The screed is usually slid across the tops of the form boards holding the sand or concrete.
 In this process, the sand or concrete remaining above the level of the forms is moved to areas in which the sand or concrete level is too low, or else it is simply removed as excess.
 The term can be either:

 - A noun (in which case it refers to the board mentioned above).